110 W 4th Ave rezoning and development permit application

 Hi COV, thanks for hosting an open house for this project.
 I live in the Mount Pleasant area and am pleased to see this type of investment and innovation coming to the community.
 I’ve read the other questions and responses posted here and it makes sense to be that this type of “use” should be classified industrial.
 I’m curious how many jobs this will bring to Vancouver?
 And if this project is expected to attract talent from elsewhere in Canada too?
 Seems like a great opportunity for our City (and for Canada’s bio-tech professionals!)

-A. Patrick asked almost 3 years ago
+A. Patrick asked over 3 years ago

 This response was provided by the applicant and potential future tenants of the proposed buildings, Abcellera: As a UBC spinout, AbCellera is very proud of its Vancouver roots and we are committed to building an anchor company in the City for the long term.
 We have been doubling year over year in our number of employees since our founding.
 We have 300 employees currently and we have plans to build a 1,000+ person company.
 We are planning to hire many hundreds more over the coming years in a range of disciplines including the life sciences, data science, software, engineering, business, financial and administrative staff, and all the related support workers.
 We recognize there are many positive impacts these employment opportunities have in terms of strengthening our communities and supporting local businesses.
 There is a global competition for people and companies.
 Without a long term facilities plan in the City, AbCellera would not be able to accomplish this in Vancouver.